Does your CV keep getting rejected?

-Whether you’re living a three-hour commute away from the role, or the company isn’t considering candidates who are still living abroad, your application has probably been put on hold.
+Whether you’re living a three-hour commute away from the role, or the company isn’t considering candidates who are still living abroad, your application has probably been rejected especially if the position is to be filled urgently.
 It is important to be realistic with your commute time.
 Would you be ready to travel 3 hours per day?
 Probably not!

 How to fix it?
 If moving is not a problem for you, give a disclaimer or heading on your CV that you already have set plans to move, or are willing to relocate.
 But always remember that finding accommodation in the Netherlands is difficult and recruiters know that.

 You scoff now, but imagine having to read through a CV that looks like a medical thesis in 5.5 font.
 We can see how much time and energy you have put into this “summary” of your experience, but avoid the newspaper format and take the word count down a notch.
 Less is always more unless the paper is scarce from information, but even a CV with just titles will be more likely to get a response than the first one.

 How to fix it?
 First, follow rule 1 and filter the information you want to show on your CV to match the job description.

 Second, summarize, summarize, summarize!
 Recruiters don’t need to know the name of each project you worked on in the past (except if it is 1000% relevant).
 They want to know your previous job titles, the companies you worked for, how long you stayed in each role and your key responsibilities.